law911012eqw/battleship/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run unitest`

+It's a set of custom written tests bulding the fundamental foundation of the game's ruleset and to ensure the proper correctness of the coding base using jest as the main framework for testing.

 ### `npm run build`